majormukoro/pagination/README.md

 This is a play ground and for education only

-INSTALLATION
+INSTALLATION <br>
 Install as your own module add just add 'Apps' to your application.config.php

 cd to your module directory

-the run git clone https://github.com/majormukoro/pagination
+Then run </php git clone https://github.com/majormukoro/pagination ?>

-it would install it in your module directory
+It would install it in your module directory